Address Function in Excel

 Passing the address using Indirect Function

-The below spreadsheet shows a further example in which using INDIRECT function we can get the value for the cell reference passed in the Indirect function.
+The below spreadsheet shows a further example in which using the INDIRECT function.
+We can get the value for the cell reference passed in the Indirect function.

 Let’s go through the first observation, Address = $D$3.
 Rewrite the function as Indirect($D$3).

-Value present in the sample data, D3 cell is Mathematics which is same as the result of the Indirect function in B3 cell.
+The value present in the sample data, D3 cell, is Mathematics, which is the same as the Indirect function in the B3 cell.

 Things to Note